kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 Let X be a set of n intervals on the real line.
 We say that a set of points P "stabs" X if every interval in X contains at least one point in P. Compute the smallest set of points that stabs X.

 For example, given the intervals `[(1, 4), (4, 5), (7, 9), (9, 12)]`, you should return `[4, 9]`.

+## Daily Coding Problem: Problem #1125 [Medium]

+This problem was asked by Lyft.

+Given a list of integers and a number K, return which contiguous elements of the list sum to K.

+For example, if the list is [1, 2, 3, 4, 5] and K is 9, then it should return [2, 3, 4], since 2 + 3 + 4 = 9.